How Cost Segregation Helps Reduce Tax Liability

 Cost Segregation for Real Estate Investors

-When it comes to real estate, residential properties911 Restoration financial-planning-homeowner-project Myrtle Beach are usually depreciated over a period of approximately 27 years.
+When it comes to real estate, residential properties are usually depreciated over a period of approximately 27 years.
 Commercial properties are depreciated over a period of almost 40 years.
 However, you can accelerate depreciation through cost segregation.

 For example, if a small condo complex that is worth $1 million was being depreciated over 27.5 years, an investor could take a depreciation deduction of approximately $36,300 a year.
 Better yet, if that depreciation was taken over a 7-year period, you could take a whopping $142,000 annual depreciation deduction.